Global Health

 Applications reviewed on Dec 1 (Priority), March 1 & June 1 (Final).

-Take on the world’s health challenges
+Take on the world’s health challenges with an MPH in global health

-Your experience pursuing a global health degree
+Your experience pursuing an MPH global health degree

-As a global health student, you’ll:
+As an MPH global health student, you’ll:

 • Explore and share your knowledge of and passion for global health.